aparo/pyes/docs/guide/reference/api/search/facets/index.rst

 The usual purpose of a full-text search engine is to return a small number of documents matching your query.

-_Facets_ provide aggregated data based on a search query.
-In the simplest case, a :ref:`terms facet <es-guide-reference-api-search-facets-terms-facet>`  t>`  can return _facet counts_ for various _facet values_ for a specific _field_.
-ElasticSearch supports more facet implementations, suc:ref:`statistical <es-guide-reference-api-search-facets-statistical-facet>`  htm:ref:`date histogram <es-guide-reference-api-search-facets-date-histogram-facet>`  html facets.
+**Facets** provide aggregated data based on a search query.
+In the simplest case, a :ref:`terms facet <es-guide-reference-api-search-facets-terms-facet>`  can return **facet counts** for various **facet values** for a specific **field**.
+ElasticSearch supports more facet implementations, such as :ref:`statistical <es-guide-reference-api-search-facets-statistical-facet>`  or :ref:`date histogram <es-guide-reference-api-search-facets-date-histogram-facet>`  facets.

-The field used for facet calculations _must_ be of type numeric, date/time or be analyzed as a single token &mdash; see the :ref:`_Mapping_ <es-guide-reference-mapping-index>`  x>`  guide for details on the analysis process.
+The field used for facet calculations **must** be of type numeric, date/time or be analyzed as a single token &mdash; see the :ref:`_Mapping_ <es-guide-reference-mapping-index>`  guide for details on the analysis process.

-You can give the facet a custom _name_ and return multiple facets in one request.
+You can give the facet a custom **name** and return multiple facets in one request.

 Let's try it out with a simple example.
-Suppose we have a number of articles with a field called **tags**, preferably analyzed with the :ref:`keyword <es-guide-reference-index-modules-analysis-keyword-analyzer>`  r>`  analyzer.
+Suppose we have a number of articles with a field called **tags**, preferably analyzed with the :ref:`keyword <es-guide-reference-index-modules-analysis-keyword-analyzer>`  analyzer.
 The facet aggregation will return counts for the most popular tags across the documents matching your query &mdash; or across all documents in the index.

 We will store some example data first: